Keeping Your Pets Safe on the Fourth of July

 Consult Your Veterinarian if Needed

-If your pet requires emergency veterinary care at any time, DoveLewis is open 24/7, every day of the year.
-We’re located at 1945 NW Pettygrove Street in Portland.
-Call us anytime at 503.228.7281.
+If a pet needs emergency veterinary care at any point, DoveLewis is open 24/7, every day of the year.
+We're located at 1945 NW Pettygrove Street in Portland and can be reached anytime at 503-228-7281.

 Recent Posts